iutools/iutools/doc/test-plan.md

   - Hover the mouse over a NON-word (ex: period, comma, space):
     - It does NOT show that it's clickable
     - Clicking on that NON-word does NOT produce a Gist

+Romanized text
+- Copy and paste some syllabics text from https://www.gov.nu.ca/iu
+- Translitarate it to roman and paste it into the Gister form
+- Hit [Gist Text]
+- Check that
+  - Text _stayed_ Romanized
+  - Hover the mouse over a word:
+    - It shows that it's clickable
+    - Clicking on that IU word produces a Gist with:
+      - Morphological analysis
+      - Parallel sentences
+  - Hover the mouse over a NON-word (ex: period, comma, space):
+    - It does NOT show that it's clickable
+    - Clicking on that NON-word does NOT produce a Gist

 Word that does not decompose
 - Enter text: 'ᓴᕕᑲᑖᖅ' (This is a proper noun)
 - Click on the romanized word: 'savikataaq'